-John was born in 1960, in Queens, New York.
-Queen's is a large busy ethnically diverse working-class inner-city neighborhood, overlooking the Manhattan skyline a few miles to the west, and Flushing Meadows Park, the site of the 1939 and 1964 World's Fair, just two blocks east.
-John believes his creative mind was birth while visiting the 64' World Fair with his mother and brothers at the impressionable age of 5.
-His eyes captured the wondrous sites and sounds displayed in living colors from all over the world; programming his mind to reach far beyond his age and the mundane sights and sounds of his everyday surroundings.
+John was in a hurry to be born on a gurney in the hallway of the local hospital.
+Queen's is a large, busy, ethnically diverse, working class, inner city, giant neighborhood, overlooking the Manhattan skyline; a few miles to the west is Flushing Meadows Park, the site of the 1939 and the 1964 World's Fair, just two blocks from where he grew up and visits on his early morning walks when he visits family in NYC.
+Johnny believes his creativity was first sparked while visiting the 64' World Fair with his mother and brothers at the impressionable age of 5.
+His eyes were wide open as he captured the wondrous sites and sounds displayed in living colors from all over the world, natural and technological; each programming his mind to reach far beyond his generation, education, and the mundane sights and sounds of his everyday surroundings.

 Years later, after the Worlds Fair had ended, the park became a ghost town of sorts, Johnny would sneak down his fire escape into the night, 2 blocks to the park, under a fence, and visit the Fair's grounds; exploring the remnants of the buildings, rides, statues, floor mosaic's, fountains, and other architecture.
 Many have disappeared into the night, while some of these places still exist today and can be found blended into his art style and found in various pieces he's created.

 And then came The Beatles!, it was the summer of 1965; John, his Mom, and older brother Ralph sat in the park and listened as The Beatles sang and played for the first time in the U.S. at NY Shea Stadium, a short 2 mile walk from their apartment.
 The British invasion turned John's world from black and white to living color as he grew along with their music and their lives.